AkankshaShrimal/TIC-TAC-TOE-angular-js/README.md

-# TICK-TAC-TOE-angular-js-
+# TIC-TAC-TOE-angular-js-

 Tic-tac-toe (also known as noughts and crosses or Xs and Os) is a game for two players who take turns marking the spaces in a 3×3 grid.
 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.
-This is tick-tac-toe implementation using angular-js.
+This is tic-tac-toe implementation using angular-js.

 ### SCREENSHOTS :-